OfficeDev/TrainingContent/OfficeAddin/05 Using modern JavaScript/Demos/README.md

 ## Running demonstrations

 Each demonstration includes a finished solution in its respective folder.
-If you want to run a finished project, clone the respository, run **npm install** (from the solution folder directory), then **npm run start** and follow the steps for side-loading Office add-ins in Office Online.
+If you want to run a finished project, clone the respository, run **npm install** (from the solution folder directory), then **npm run start** and follow the steps for sideloading Office Add-ins in Office Online.